Hello there!

 Prerequisites

-1. Sync On-Premise Active Directory with Azure Active Directory
+1. Sync On-Premise Active Directory with Microsoft Entra ID

-NOTE: If you want to use your On-Premise Active Directory as a user store to Single Sign-On into Azure DevOps then follow the below steps to sync your AD and Azure AD.
+NOTE: If you want to use your On-Premise Active Directory as a user store to Single Sign-On into Azure DevOps then follow the below steps to sync your AD and Microsoft Entra ID.

-• Run the Azure AD installer on your domain machine and follow the setup.
+• Run the Microsoft Entra ID installer on your domain machine and follow the setup.

 2. Verify your UPN Domain in Azure Portal